Deer Lake Artist Residencies

 What is there to do in the area?

 Deer Lake is also a treasured natural space.
 The walk around the lake will normally take about 40 minutes and can be done in a loop.
-At different times of year there are turtles, river otter, bald eagles and salmon that share the habitat.
+At different times of year there are turtles, river otters, bald eagles and salmon that share the habitat.
 Seasonal boat rentals are located at the east end of Deer Lake.

 Where do I purchase the food I require during my stay?

-• “The Heights” on Hastings Street has several green-grocer markets, bakeries, Cioffi’s Deli, Safeway and Sungiven Foods Market.
+- “The Heights” on Hastings Street has several green-grocer markets, bakeries, Cioffi’s Deli, Safeway, and Sungiven Foods Market.
 There are also many fabulous restaurants located in the Heights (Transit: 129 Metrotown).

-• There is a Save-On-Foods and Whole Foods a short walk from the Brentwood Town Centre Skytrain Station (Transit: 123 Brentwood Station)
+- There is a Save-On-Foods and Whole Foods a short walk from the Brentwood Town Centre Skytrain Station (Transit: 123 Brentwood Station).

 Are there elevators in the Shadbolt Centre we can use?

 The Shadbolt Centre has a standard elevator; please keep the weight limit in mind when loading equipment.
-Mathers House has studios for visual arts, creative writing and ceramics but does not have an elevator as it is a heritage site.
+Mathers House has studios for Visual Arts, Creative Writing and Ceramics but does not have an elevator as it is a heritage site.

 The Shadbolt opens at 9 am and closes at 9 pm with some exceptions for special events and programs.
 You are welcome to spend time in our atrium and exhibition spaces during operating hours.

-Is the Shadbolt wheelchair accessible?
+Is the Shadbolt Centre wheelchair accessible?

 Where can I park my car?